 As our State navigates the reopen plan, we are taking a staged approach to expanding our services while maintaining a safe and healthy environment.
 The health and safety of our patients and employees has always been our top priority.
 We take infection prevention seriously and we have expanded our precautionary measures in response to novel coronavirus (COVID-19).

-- We will perform a COVID-19 risk screening which involves a short questionnaire, a check of your temperature, and your consent to continue treatment within our facility.
+- We will perform a COVID-19 risk screening which involves a short questionnaire, a check of your temperature, and your consent to continue treatment (or entry in the case of a support person) within our facility.

 - Drivers or people accompanying patients, will be asked wait outside of building to promote social distancing.
 A staff member will communicate via phone or text when their presents is needed nearing the end of the appointment.

 COVID-19 & INFECTION PREVENTION MEASURES